Fundamental groups of log Calabi-Yau surfaces: Introduction

-\begin{introthm} Let $(X,\Delta)$ be a log canonical Calabi--Yau surface pair.
-Then the orbifold fundamental group $\pi_1^{\rm orb}(X,\Delta)$ admits a normal subgroup that is nilpotent of length at most $2$, of rank at most $4$, and of index at most $7200$. \end{introthm}
+\begin{alphtheorem} Let $(X,\Delta)$ be a log canonical Calabi--Yau pair with $\dim X =2$.
+Then the orbifold fundamental group $\pi_1^{\rm orb}(X,\Delta)$ admits a normal subgroup of index at most $7200$, that is abelian of rank at most $4$, or nilpotent of length at most $2$ and a quotient, for some $k\ge 1$, of the Heisenberg group

-Concretely, that normal subgroup can most often be taken to be abelian.
-In fact, we provide one example, Example \ref{ex:p1-over-elliptic}, where the group $\pi_1^{\rm orb}(X,\Delta)$ is not virtually abelian, and show that this example is {\it grosso modo} the only obstruction to virtual abelianity.
-The constant $7200$ and the rank $4$ are optimal here.
-Note that Theorem \ref{introthm:fun-group-lcy} also holds for log canonical Fano surface pairs $(X,\Delta)$ as they admit log Calabi--Yau structures $(X,\Delta+\varepsilon\Gamma)$ with $\varepsilon$ arbitrarily small.